 Reporting in each council and IJB, on how they are fulfilling their statutory duty of Best Value.
-This reporting provides assurance on how councils manage public resources to deliver the best possible outcomes for their communities, including how well they are improving.
-During 2022, we are introducing a new approach to auditing Best Value in councils - with significant change to the approach for IJBs.
+This reporting provides assurance on how councils manage public resources to deliver the best possible outcomes for their communities.
+We are adopting a new approach to auditing Best Value in councils - integrated with our annual audit work and including a statutory report on each council over a five-year period.
+Assurance & improvement

-Assurance &

-National reporting
+National reporting Overview reporting